 In the USA and other English primary speaking countries, they are more open about sexuality perhaps, the “gayification” outbreak is a similar premise and some writers are vigorously penning book after book based on that If two guys are friends, they have to be “gay”.
 They have to have had some kind of sexual interaction at some point.
 Whether they have or have not I believe is entirely their own business.
 But then, so many gays are rather shooting themselves in the foot.
 Very honestly it perplexes me to see male gay writers “shooting the breeze” with others constantly speaking about sex and sexual innuendo, often including derogatory terms for themselves or gays in general, playing to the stereotypes.
 Very likely it gets them more sales because they are perceived as “hot”.
 No idea, it’s their choice certainly, but…

-Don’t speak for me when you make generalizations about gays, though yes I am intersexed, but like many who share my inheritance, we live as we feel most comfortable whether that’s gay male, gay female, or heterosexual one gender or another, or bisexual for that matter.
+Don’t speak for me when you make generalizations.
 Someone might wonder why I don’t participate more in gay fiction or m/m fiction discussions and conversations.
 That is the primary reason.
 I am not a whore.
 I don’t whore.
 I am not a fag or a bitch.
 I don’t constantly speak, think or dream about sex.
 I am not preoccupied with it.
-In my opinion, these seem the after effects of too much religion when someone feels the need to be vocal in this way, or they think it cool and others accept it without comment.
+In my opinion, these are the evidence of too much religion when someone feels the need to be vocal in this way, or they think it cool and others accept it without comment.
 Secondary reason also involves some of the terms used.
 For example, “gang bang” is not in my vocabulary, nor do I think it’s a “fun” word to use.
 Ever had it done to you?
 You won’t think it’s “fun” either.
 Just the same, it’s their choice and my beliefs still apply: they can do whatever they wish.
 It is not my place or way to challenge it.
 I just associate with those who have different modes of referral.